Nikk-27/LeetCode-files/README.md

-Basically trying to be consistant with my DSA journey.
+Basically trying to be consistent with my DSA journey.